tldr-pages/tldr/pages/common/keychain.md

 # keychain

-> re-use ssh-agent and/or gpg-agent between logins
+> Re-use ssh-agent and/or gpg-agent between logins
 > More information: <http://funtoo.org/Keychain>.

 - Check for a running ssh-agent, and start one if needed: